dwyl/image-classifier/README.md

 - `lock_version` will be extremely useful to perform [**optmistic locking**](https://stackoverflow.com/questions/129329/optimistic-vs-pessimistic-locking), which is what we do in the `changeset/2` function.
-  This will allows us to prevent deadlocking when two different people upload the same image at the same time, and overcome any race condition that may occur.
+  This will allow us to prevent deadlocking when two different people upload the same image at the same time, and overcome any race condition that may occur.
-  This will maintain the data consistenty in the Index file.
+  This will maintain the data consistency in the Index file.

 - `maybe_load_index_from_db/3` fetches the singleton row
   on this table and checks if the file exists in the row.